-Vat dye, a water-insoluble dye class that is widely used on cellulose fibers like cotton, jute, flax etc. Chemical constitution of vat dyes affects their dyeing properties and fastness behavior.
-Dyeing with vat dyes kind of similar with the “Sulphur dyeing”.
+Vat dye is a water-insoluble dye class that is widely used on cellulose fibers like cotton, jute, flax etc. The chemical constitution of vat dyes affects their dyeing properties and fastness behavior.
+Dyeing with vat dyes is kind of similar to “Sulphur dyeing”.
 Vat dyes possess overall the best fastness properties.
-Though they are insoluble in water, antraquinones are mostly soluble in hot DMSO.
+Though they are insoluble in water, anthraquinones are mostly soluble in hot DMSO.

-These dyes are non-ionic and develop anion on solubilization and possess excellent affinity for cellulosics and retained by the fiber with hydrogen bond and van der walls force on oxidation.
-Though their molecular size is too small than the pores of cellulose, after diffusion and oxidation they crystallizes to form big aggregates during soaping and thus shows superior fastness properties.
+These dyes are non-ionic and develop anion on solubilization and possess an excellent affinity for cellulosic and are retained by the fiber with hydrogen bond and van der walls force on oxidation.
+Though their molecular size is too small than the pores of cellulose, after diffusion and oxidation they crystallize to form big aggregates during soaping and thus show superior fastness properties.

 Chemical constitution of vat dyes

 In the case of Indigo, vatting involves the reduction of a pair of conjugated carbonyl groups.
 For most vat dyes, these carbonyl groups are present in an anthraquinone or polycyclic quinone.
 The chemical structure of a vat dye influences the water solubility, substantivity and rate of diffusion into the cotton of the leuco compound used in dyeing.

 - On the basis of chemical structure, vat dyes are derived into major two classes:

 - Indigoids: Containing the chromophore

 - On the basis of application method:

 The German Interessen Gemeinschaft für Farbenindustrie (IG) developed one popular classification for their Indanthrene range of vat dyes based on leuco compound substantivity and the required dyeing conditions.